gdq12/CurrentOpinion_Sustainability/README.md

 ### Description

-This is the final project to full fill the curriculum requirements at [Spiced Data Science Bootcamp](https://www.spiced-academy.com/en/program/data-science/berlin).
+The purpose of this project is to gain some insight into public opinion on the topic of sustainability in hopes to determine the degree public efforts play on sustainability schemes' success.
+This was all initiated as the final project to full fill the curriculum requirements at [Spiced Data Science Bootcamp](https://www.spiced-academy.com/en/program/data-science/berlin).
 At the moment, it consists of an extensive pipeline to extract incoming tweets on sustainability, use various python libraries to determine demographic information on the tweet authors and make an assessment on the sentiments of each tweet over time.
 The basic infrastructure of the pipeline has been set with optimization to be conducted over time.
 Specification on what must be improve upon are specified below.

 ### Pipeline Outline (Extract and Transform)